iotaledger/identity.rs/docs/specs/iota_did_method_spec.md

 An Integration DID message is unrestricted in its operations and may add or remove any fields to the DID Document.
 In order to query the DID Document, every Integration DID message must be processed, therefore it is RECOMMENDED to reduce the usage of these messages unless the DID Document is updated very infrequently.

-In order to create a valid Integeration DID message, the following steps are to be performed:
+In order to create a valid Integration DID message, the following steps are to be performed:
 1. Create a new DID Document that contains all the new target state.
 This SHOULD include the new desired changes and all the changes inside the previous Diff Chain, otherwise these changes are lost!
 2. Retrieve the IOTA MessageId from the previous Integration DID message and a keypair for signing the DID Document.
 3. Set the `previousMessageId` field to the IOTA MessageId value.